 This activity introduces the students to the idea that when we are engaged emotionally in what we are learning, we learn things better and more permanently.
-Students create their own emotion reference chart that they can use to check-in and regulate their feelings daily or as needed.
+Students learn about how the parts of the brain work together to help us remember important information and ideas

 Instruct the students that when we are feeling happy and confident in school, we learn more.
 Sometimes we all feel anxious and fearful, and that can make paying attention and learning difficult for us.
-One way to overcome negative emotions is to simply check-in with yourself, and name your feelings for the day.
+One way to overcome negative emotions is to simply check-in with yourself, and name your feelings.